Frequently asked questions for pediatric patients

 CPT is a registered trademark of the American Medical Association.

-How can I order VAXNEUVANCE™ (Pneumococcal 15-valent Conjugate Vaccine) for my practice?
+How is VAXNEUVANCE® (Pneumococcal 15-valent Conjugate Vaccine) administered?

 How do I report a suspected adverse event?